karl-li/taskbox-storybook/README.md

+## Learn storybook
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a step-by-step follow of the https://www.learnstorybook.com/ tutorial.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts